 24"W x 24"H

 Inspired by the mountains in Western North Carolina, this rising moon wall hanging was created using the raku pottery process.
 The raku tiles were individually cut 9" square from 3/8" thick slabs of clay.
 After drying, the tiles are bisque fired standing upright in the kiln.
 Once they cool, they are assembled in the desired size and shape.
 The pattern is drawn on with a pencil.
 This pattern is used as a guide in which to apply my raku underglazes and glazes in the desired areas.
-Each tile is created from homemade glazes that I make using different combustibles.
+Each tile is created from proprietary glazes that I make using different combustibles.

 They are then fired 3 at a time in the raku kiln.
 For hanging, 4 loop tabs are chemically bonded to the back of each tile.
 After the bond cures, a wire is threaded through the tabs and secured, so the top of the wire on all of the tiles is 1 1/8" from the top edge when stretched tight.
 Then I hang the piece using 10 pound picture hooks.
 When in I get the spacing correct, I take the tiles down and make a template for a potential customer to use when hanging in their space.